mspncp/gosu-wiki/To Do.md

   * See if xiph Tremor makes sense for Gosu Touch
   * Clear up GOSU\_IS\_MAC vs. GOSU\_IS\_APPLE vs. GOSU\_IS\_IPHONE vs. GOSU\_IS\_OPENGLES
   * See if there is a native/fastest OpenAL mixing rate on Mac/iPhone
-  * Experiment with UIKit & a reusable GOSUView

 ## Gosu Android
   * Move code from main.cpp into Gosu